ansible-collections/ibm_zos_cics/CONTRIBUTING.md

 #### Running the unit tests

-You can use the `ansible-test` command to run all of the unit tests
+You can use the `ansible-test` command to run all of the unit tests:
 ```
 # Run unit tests
 ansible-test units --python=3.8